Course Outline

 • Negotiation situations

-• Discussion of the test results and determination of correct answers.
+• Discussion of the test results and determination of correct answers

-• Planning behavior and actions changes for each trainee in similar future negotiation scenarios, based on the test outcomes.
+• Planning for behavior and action changes by each trainee in situations similar to those described in the test

 Module 2